 (2) It’s made with all “healthy” and “natural” ingredients (in quotes because everyone needs to define what those two words mean for themselves).
 No refined sugars (in fact, the fudgy frosting is just sweetened with dates).
 All whole wheat flour.

 (3) It’s small batch—it makes two big, holiday-celebrating chocolate cupcakes or four normal-size cupcakes.
-A perfect treat for those of us who have uncontrollable sweet teeth—no extra cupcakes tempting me in the kitchen is a good thing.

 I’ve been playing around more lately with plant-based cooking in my kitchen, and I’m having a blast because it feels like a whole new territory of healthy cooking to discover!
 I tested these chocolate cupcakes with both “normal” omnivore ingredients (butter and an egg), and I also did some testing to perfect these using vegan ingredients, too, but couldn’t quite nail it down perfect enough to publish.
 I’m gonna keep on working on it!

 Tell me about this frosting!

 Unlike the cupcakes themselves, the frosting is decidedly unlike what you’d get on a typical cupcake.
 But that doesn’t make it any less delicious—I promise!
 Instead of a butter-based frosting, you’re going to make a date frosting.
 Hang with me here—the chocolate is going to mask any date flavor, so you’ll just be left with fudgy chocolate goodness.